|

 become a major tourist attraction for tourists from all over the world.

-the different contradas of Siena; these are made up of the neighborhoods
+different contradas of Siena; these are made up of the neighborhoods of

 each depicted by a design of the contrada.

-arms of the contrada.
-Although there are seventeen contradas, only ten
+the contrada.
+Although there are seventeen contradas, only ten horses are

-horses are allowed to participate in the race.
-In this year ten contradas
+allowed to participate in the race.
+In this year ten contradas participate,

-participate, the following race sees the other seven contradas taking part
+the following race sees the other seven contradas taking part by default.

-region began with the Grand Duke Tuscany setting bull fighting as an out
+began with the Grand Duke Tuscany setting bull fighting as an out lawful

-lawful activity.
-The first Palio took place in the year 1650 and was held
+activity.
+The first Palio took place in the year 1650 and was held only

 of the Visitation.
 This day was also marked as the day of a local festival